-You're hitting the gym hard and often, but the number on the scale isn't budging.
-You know working out is key to weight loss — but do you know how to exercise to lose weight?
+You're hitting the gym hard, but the number on the scale isn't budging.
+Nutrition is most essential to weight loss, but exercise can help (and aids in weight maintenance).
+With that in mind, how do you exercise to lose weight?
 Turns out, there are a few common mistakes that can thwart your progress.

 But don't surrender to the scale just yet.
-Here, experts share six common exercise pitfalls that may prevent you from dropping pounds, plus advice on how to get back on track.
+Here, experts share five common exercise pitfalls that may prevent you from dropping pounds, plus advice on how to get back on track.

 Sure, working out is great for your health.
 But even too much of a good thing can be harmful.
 That's right: If you exercise too hard and too often, you're not doing yourself any favors when it comes to weight loss.